The following information is a re-print of the

 Founder of Labor Day

-More than 100 years after the first Labor Day observance, there is still some doubt as to who first proposed the holiday for workers.
+More than 100 years after the first Labor Day observance, there is

 The First Labor Day